Turmeric Me

 WHOLE GRAIN FLOURS

 Brown Rice Flour is made by finely grinding short grain brown rice.
-I like Bob’s Red Mill Brown Rice Flour as it is stone ground to a very fine texture.
+I prefer to make my own as it is SO easy and much much cheaper!
+However, if you prefer to buy it, I like Bob’s Red Mill Brown Rice Flour as it is stone ground to a very fine texture.
 It lends a nice light fluffiness and slightly nutty flavour to our bagels.
 You can also find Bob’s Red Mill Brown Rice Flour at most grocery stores in the organic/natural foods aisle.
 To make this flour superfine, I simply blend it in my high speed blender.
 It does the trick!

 1. Sorghum Flour